Valuable 2023 Quarter Errors, Mint Marks, Die Cracks and Their Values

 Obverse

-On the front of the coin, you’ll find a stunning depiction of Lady Liberty.
-She wears a Phrygian cap, which symbolizes freedom, and her hair is adorned with wheat and cotton.
+On the front of the coin, you’ll find a depiction of Lady Liberty wearing a Phrygian cap and her hair is adorned with wheat and cotton.

 Obverse of an 1882-S Morgan Silver Dollar Value: $45 to $1,500, depending on condition

-Above her head, the words “E PLURIBUS UNUM” (which means “Out of Many, One”) highlight the unity of the states.
+Above her head, the words “E PLURIBUS UNUM” (which means “Out of Many, One”) wrap around the edge of the coin along with thirteen stars, highlight the unity of the original thirteen colonies.

 Reverse